How to Build Firefox Kiosk on Ubuntu Core 24 Using Ubuntu-Frame and Wayland

 TIP: Use your private SSH key to connect with FileZilla and your user name.
 I chose Login Type: Interactive and added my private key in FileZilla Settings > SFTP.
 All files will first go into your home folder.
 We will move the service file to the proper location at a later time.

 Now we are ready to create the service file.
-Create a new file in a text editor and name it ‘firefox-kiosk.service’.
+Create a new file in a text editor and name it ‘kiosk.service’.
 Then, copy the entire contents of the service file code below and paste it into the file you just created.
 Be sure to REPLACE ‘nwdigital’ in the ExecStart line with the name of your user’s home folder.
 It should be the same as the Username you used to connect with FileZilla.

 [Unit]